JYudelson1/Economic-Decision-Making/README.md

 pip install -r requirements.txt
 ```

+The easiest way to run a model is to run one of the ```full_procedure``` python files, from the ```procedures``` directory.
+Just change the version string in the procedure file, and that will automatically run the fitting and save the output in ```EconomicDecisionMaking/data```

 ## File Directory:

-Below are the files in the project, along with a few functions each contains.
+Below are the files in ```EconomicDecisionMaking```, along with a few functions each contains.
 This may be a bit behind the latest updates, but it's a good idea to at least generally have an idea of what happens in each file.

 - ```utils.py```:
   - Contains various utility functions